bjin/mpv-prescalers/README.md

 branch](https://github.com/bjin/mpv-prescalers/tree/source).

 Shaders in `gather/` [directory](https://github.com/bjin/mpv-prescalers/tree/master/gather) use `textureGatherOffset` for fast texel lookup.
-They are generally faster but requires `OpenGL 4.0`.
+They are generally faster (especially for RAVU, could bring up to 50% performance boost) but requires `OpenGL 4.0`.
 In addition, some driver has buggy implementation of `textureGatherOffset`.
 Use these shaders only if they actually work (i.e. no blue screen and no noticeable distortion).